 So, we need to add the back part to complete the view.
 For this, we need multiple images of the same garment.
 The front part, the back part, the back part of the sleeve, the neck part, etc. Then we remove the mannequin and add the neck parts where they belong.
 The final image comes out with a ghostly hollow look.
 And, this is the invisible ghost mannequin effect.

 Photoshop Tools And Techniques For The Operation

-Adobe Photoshop is the most effective program for ghost mannequin editing.
+Adobe Photoshop is the most effective program for ghost mannequin editing or any kind of image manipulation.
 Well, there are other programs you may find.
 But, none of them can perform as Photoshop can.
 So, we will work with the program that works best.
 You will find multiple tools for the operation.
 Also, you can use techniques to utilize the tools better.
 Photoshop common tools we need for ghost mannequin effects are;

 - The Pen Tool

 - The Quick Selection Tool

 - Transform Tool